FiendsOfTheElements/ff1snes/README.md

 ## Building
 To build the ROM, you'll need cc65 and make.
 You'll also need an FF1 ROM, which you can place in the root directory and name `ff1.nes`.
+You will also need .NET 10 to extract data from the source ROM.
 The necessary data will be automatically extracted and compiled into the SNES ROM.

 Just run `make` from the command line.